 Here are the best emergency pet care credit cards:

 $0 annual fee.
 Earn 2% cash back on all purchases.
 Can help you recoup some of the costs of pet care.
-0% interest for 18 months on balance transfers - 3% (min $5) balance transfer fee. $500 minimum starting credit limit.
+0% intro interest for 18 months on balance transfers - balance transfer fee of 3% intro fee ($5 min) for each transfer in first 4 months, after that 5% ($5 min) for each transfer. $500 minimum starting credit limit.
 Good credit required.

 When using a credit card for major purchases such as emergency veterinary services, set a deadline to pay off the debt and stick to it.
 If using a 0% interest credit card, keep an eye on when the introductory interest rate expires.
 If you don’t pay off the balance by then, you will be charged interest on the unpaid balance.
 And be careful of “deferred interest” cards like the CareCredit Credit Card.
 If you don’t pay off the entire balance by the end of the intro term, the regular interest rate will be applied retroactively to your entire original balance.